 Methods and Materials: For this descriptive-cross-sectional study, 100 clinical isolates of P. aeruginosa were collected from hospitalized patients in the burn wards of Tabriz hospitals over a six-month period.
 Standard biochemical methods were used for microorganism identification.
 Antibiotic resistance patterns were assessed by the disk diffusion technique according to clinical and laboratory standards institute protocols.
 Additionally, the presence of the blaTEM gene was investigated by Polymerase Chain Reaction, and ESBL production was confirmed by the combined disk test.

-Results: Levofloxacin (97%) and meropenem (92%) showed the highest resistance rates, while ceftazidime (69%) had the lowest.
-Fifty-eight (58%) of the 100 isolates were ESBL-positive, and 29 (50%) of these carried the blaTEM gene.
-Patient age and gender were not significantly associated with the presence of the blaTEM gene or ESBL-positive isolates (p > 0.05).
+Results: The highest resistance rates were observed for levofloxacin (97%) and meropenem (92%), while the lowest was for ceftazidime (69%).
+Furthermore, 58% (58/100) of the isolates were ESBL-positive, and half of these (50%, 29/58) carried the blaTEM gene.

 Conclusion: The results of this study indicate that P. aeruginosa strains in burn units of Tabriz exhibit high antibiotic resistance, and half of the ESBL-positive isolates carry the blaTEM gene.
 These findings highlight the need for continuous monitoring of antibiotic resistance patterns and prudent use of antibiotics.

 Keywords: Pseudomonas aeruginosa، Drug Resistance, Bacterial، beta-Lactamases، Burns